Annual Paving Program

 Community paving

-Smaller community paving occurs through the late spring and summer and is typically done over one or two days.
+As part of our annual paving program, smaller community paving begins in the late spring and continues through the summer months.
+This work is typically done over one or two days.
 You will see message boards in your community before paving begins.
 Please ensure your cars are removed from the roadway on your paving date.

 Paving schedule traffic impacts